-Kid-friendly pumpkin protein muffins that are light, fluffy and moist!
+Kid-friendly pumpkin protein muffins that are light, fluffy, and moist!
 The perfect quick and healthy fall breakfast that your family will love!
-Gluten free, dairy free and easy to make vegan.
+Gluten-free and easy to make dairy-free or vegan.

-As if you couldn’t get enough, pumpkin for breakfast is also a thing with these overnight oats!
-Or if you’re here because muffins are your thing, be sure to check out all of the delicious muffin recipes here including protein blueberry muffins!
+As if you couldn't get enough, pumpkin for breakfast is also a thing with these overnight oats!
+Or if you're here because muffins are your thing, be sure to check out all of the healthy muffin recipes here including easy pumpkin banana muffins, copycat Starbucks pumpkin muffins, or these protein blueberry muffins!

-- Pumpkin protein muffins are quick to prep and bake!
-Only 5 minutes to throw together and 15 to bake.
+- Healthy pumpkin muffins are quick to prep and bake!

 Ingredients You Need for This Recipe

-- Canned Pumpkin Puree: This is by far the easiest kind of pumpkin to use for this recipe.
-You can generally find canned pumpkin in the fall seasonal section or the canned vegetables section of your grocer.
+Use canned pumpkin, not pumpkin pie filling.
+You can generally find canned pumpkin in the baking section or the canned vegetables section of your grocer.

-- Eggs: To make this recipe vegan you can swap eggs for unsweetened applesauce or flax eggs.
+Eggs provide structure, binding, and moisture.
+To make this recipe vegan or eggless, you can use unsweetened applesauce or flax eggs.

 How to Make This Recipe

-Begin by whisking together the dry ingredients in a large bowl.
-In a separate bowl, mix together wet ingredients until the mixture resembles a creamy pumpkin pie texture.
+In a separate medium bowl, mix together wet ingredients until the mixture resembles a creamy pumpkin pie texture.

-- Store in an airtight container for up to 2 days on the counter or up to 5 days in the refrigerator.
+Allow muffins to cool completely and then store them in an airtight container at room temperature for up to 2 days or up to 5 days in the refrigerator.

 - Spray muffin liners with coconut oil spray or use silicone baking cups for easy removal.

-- Allow muffins to cool completely before peeling muffin liners.
+- Allow healthy pumpkin protein muffins to cool completely before peeling the muffin liners.

-I used Orgain Vanilla Plant Protein.
-Any powder would work, including whey or collagen.
+The best protein powder for baking is Orgain Vanilla Plant Protein.
+Any protein powder would work, including whey, vegan protein, or collagen.

 Try swapping coconut oil with applesauce to lower calories and fat.